tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Falcons is the only team here that underwent zero roster changes since last TI.
+**How did this roster happen?** Falcons is the only team here that had zero roster changes since last TI.
 Given last year's trophy case, that's not too surprising.

 **How was their season?**